carpentries-incubator/logistic-regression-public-health/_episodes/01-introBinary.md

 In this lesson we will work with binary outcome variables.
 That is, variables which can take one of two possible values.
-These could be $0$ or $1$, "success" or "failure" or "yes" or "no".
+For example, these could be $0$ or $1$, "success" or "failure" or "yes" or "no".

 ## Probabilities and expectation